m-anees-c/javascript30/day01-drum-kit/README.md

 # Drum Kit – JavaScript30 Day 1

 ## About
-This is a simple, interactive drum kit web app built as part of the [JavaScript30](https://javascript30.com) challenge by [Wes Bos](https://github.com/wesbos).
+This is a simple, interactive drum kit web page as part of the [JavaScript30](https://javascript30.com) challenge by [Wes Bos](https://github.com/wesbos).
 It allows users to play different drum sounds by pressing keys or clicking on the drum pads.
 The goal of this project is to practice event handling and working with audio in vanilla JavaScript — without using any libraries or frameworks.